-Committees of the Museum

-(may include non-Trustee members)
+Committees of the Museum (may include non-Trustee members)

 Development

 Education Policy

 Exhibition Policy

 Richard Gilder Graduate School

 Investment

 Library

-The Museum also maintains a number of advisory councils, ad hoc committees, project committees and task forces ("Advisory Committees"), such as the Biodiversity Advisory Council, the Museum Advisory Council, and the Oral History Project Committee and has authority to form or convene others from time to time.
+The Museum also maintains a number of advisory councils, ad hoc committees, project committees and task forces ("Advisory Committees"), and has authority to form or convene others from time to time.
 Because these bodies are advisory, membership is open to individuals who are not Trustees and Trustees need not form a majority of any of the Advisory Committees.
 Committees of the Board and Committees of the Museum are herein referred to collectively as "Committees" and "Committee members" include any non-Trustee members of Committees of the Museum.